ENTREP 5029EX - Project in Entrepreneurship (6 units)

 Students will develop a research project.
 They can be guided in the selection of the research topic.

-Supervision and progress: The lecturer in charge will supervise your progress on the project.
-The student will be required to meet with the lecturer in order to report and discuss progress.
-If the student encounters problems in the development of the project, he or she must discuss this situation immediately with the lecturer.
+Supervision and progress: The course coordinator in charge will supervise your progress on the project.
+The student will be required to liaise with the course coordinator in order to report and discuss progress.
+If the student encounters problems in the development of the project, he or she must discuss this situation immediately with the course coordinator.

 It is highly recommended that students carry out a preliminary investigation about the research topic selected to be sure that there is sufficient content in the area.

-The aim of the assessment is to assist you in developing your research report.
-It is required that students prepare a research proposal for the lecturer’s consideration.
+The aim of the assessment is to assist students in developing their research reports.
+It is required that students prepare a proposal for the lecturer’s consideration.
+The proposal should include the research background, aim or purpose of the project, objectives and research questions, research methodology, milestones, budget and possible outcomes.

 Assessment 2: Research Project Presentation

-The Research Project Presentation will involve each student providing a PowerPoint presentation of their work to date.
-The presentation should be 10 minutes long with an extra 5 minutes for questions.
-Other students should ask questions which should be answered by the presenter.
+The Research Project Presentation will involve each student providing a PowerPoint presentation file of their work to date.
+The presentation should be well formatted and consist of at least 12 slides.
+It should outline the key points in respect to the research project.

 Assessment 3: Final Research Report